Timeline: How Catastrophic Flooding Unfolded in Texas Hill Country

 news image

-TEXAS - Catastrophic flooding devastated portions of the Texas Hill Country on July 4, 2025, resulting in the tragic loss of more than 120 lives, according to FEMA.
+TEXAS - Catastrophic flooding devastated portions of the Texas Hill Country on July 4, 2025, resulting in the tragic loss of 123 lives and 161 still missing, according to FEMA.

 The following is a timeline of key events leading up to and during this deadly flash flood, compiled from the Department of Homeland Security and other official sources: